+Your supervisor expects you to show up for work during the shifts they advertised or described when they hired you.
 You should establish a work schedule with your supervisor that you can commit to.
 It should not interfere with your classes since you are not permitted to work during scheduled class times.
 You are expected to be punctual and have good attendance.
 If something happens where you think you might be late or miss work, it is your responsibility to alert your supervisor with as much advance warning as possible.
 Be aware that it might not be possible for you to make up any missed time.
+Also be aware that your job attendance could affect your continued employment, as your department has the right to terminate your job if you are not showing up as expected.